 For artists, the pitiful royalty rates generated from streaming, and the crash in sales of physical product, means that live music makes up the bulk of revenue.
-For Lenffer, going on tour meant contributing to the global climate emergency - but she was willing to appreciate the music inductry would have the gutter.

-40 to gamble that "a progressive community like the music industry would have the guts and imagination to embrace change".
+For Lenffer, going on tour meant contributing to the global climate emergency - but she was willing to gamble that "a progressive community like the music industry would have the guts and imagination to embrace change".